Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 <img src = "assets/7.5.tokyo.png">

-Yay!
-Our Row Access Policy is working as expected and we are also seeing our masking in place since we are using the `tasty_test_role`.
-One cool Snowsight feature is the query stats pane which will automatically appear when clicking within a column.
+**Yay!** Our Row Access Policy is working as expected and we are also seeing our masking in place since we are using the `tasty_test_role`.

+One cool Snowsight feature is the query stats pane which will automatically appear when clicking within a Column.
 In the screenshot above you can see how this was leveraged to confirm 100% of the records returned were for Tokyo.

 ### Step 6 - Testing our Row Access Policy Downstream
-As we did previously, let's now confirm our Row Access Policy is in effect when we query our downstream Analytics `customer_loyalty_metrics_v` view by running the next query.
+As we did previously, let's now confirm our Row Access Policy is in effect when we query our downstream Analytics `customer_loyalty_metrics_v` View by running the next query.

 ```
 SELECT